 There’s a large amount of research on soy’s effects on the body.
 The confusion on soy’s value is due, at least in part, to the contradictory nature of the literature.
 Isoflavones affect various ethnic groups in different ways and can even impact individuals based on existing hormone levels.
-Another variable is the type of soy being studied: whole soy products (tofu, soy beans), processed soy (protein powders, veggie burgers), or fermented vs unfermented soy1.
+Another variable is the type of soy being studied: whole soy products (tofu, soybeans), processed soy (protein powders, veggie burgers), or fermented vs unfermented soy1.

 Soy and Prostate Cancer

 Studies on prostate cancer show that both incidence and mortality is highest in Western countries and lowest in Asian ones.
 Among Japanese and Chinese men who move to the West, cancer risk only increases in those who adopt a Western diet.
 Those who keep their traditional diets do not see an increased risk.
-This indicates a dietary risk factor of prostate cancer.
+This indicates a dietary risk factor for prostate cancer.
 Isoflavone intake is estimated to be 25-50 mg/day in Japan, compared to less than 1 mg/day in Europe2.

-A 2013 meta analysis made a few conclusions2:
+A 2013 meta-analysis made a few conclusions2:

 - Prostate specific antigen (PSA) is one way to measure prostate health.
 Generally, increased levels are a cause for concern3.
 This analysis did not find that soy supplementation could lower PSA levels.